-This SRIA, developed by the European Rail Research Advisory Council (ERRAC), identifies at a high level what the sector needs in term of targeted and focused R&D&I to deliver its ambitious vision to European citizens.
-It translates the ERRAC vision into a long-term systemic approach to define the logic, rationales and principles governing that R&D&I and dealing with emerging uncertainties.
+This SRIA, developed by the European Rail Research Advisory Council (ERRAC), identifies at a high level what the sector needs in terms of targeted and focused research and innovation (R&I) to deliver its ambitious vision to European citizens.
+It translates the ERRAC vision into a long-term systemic approach to define the logic, rationales and principles governing that R&I and dealing with emerging uncertainties.
 Thus, it offers a framework towards operationalisation and for further decision-making on joint actions.
-This document can also be used by the future Rail Joint Undertaking when linking its own mission and vision with more substantial planning, in its Masterplan and multi-annual workplans for the new Rail European Partnership, to be developed from 2021 and amended as necessary thereafter.
+This document can also be used by the future Rail Joint Undertaking when linking its own mission and vision with more substantial planning, in its Masterplan and multi-annual work plans for the new Rail European Partnership, to be developed from 2021 and amended as necessary thereafter.

-This SRIA addresses complex and multi-faceted challenges facing the rail sector and its contributions to the challenges defined in the UN Sustainable Development Goals and translated into European Union policy objectives.
+This SRIA addresses complex and multi-faceted challenges facing the rail sector and its contributions to meeting the challenges defined in the UN Sustainable Development Goals and translated into European Union policy objectives.
 To do this, the proposed innovative solutions will emerge in the context of a holistic/systemic, inter-and transdisciplinary programme to support transformational change.
-It also recognizes the huge challenge that railways face from the Covid-19 pandemic and the responsibility of the railways to contribute to the economic recovery in Europe.
+It also recognizes the huge challenge that railways face from the Covid-19 pandemic and the responsibility of the railways to contribute not only to the economic recovery in Europe but to trigger the European industrial and technological leadership.

-The ERRAC SRIA reflects the expectation expressed by the Horizon Europe programme that the cofunded rail R&D&I delivered via a dedicated Joint Undertaking, will be strategic and impact-oriented and contribute to the implementation of European Union policy objectives.
+The ERRAC SRIA reflects the expectation expressed by the Horizon Europe programme that the co-funded rail R&I delivered via a dedicated Joint Undertaking, will be strategic and impact-oriented and contribute to the implementation of European Union policy objectives.
 It also expresses a strong commitment and sense of ownership from all the rail sector partners to embrace the changes proposed.
-It describes R&D&I activities that actively seek complementarities and synergies with other relevant European Partnerships and programmes at the EU and national/regional levels where these can support the transformation of the rail sector.
+It describes R&I activities that actively seek complementarities and synergies with other relevant European Partnerships and programmes at the EU and national/regional levels where these can support the transformation of the rail sector.

-This SRIA is based on extensive consultation, starting with all ERRAC stakeholders to ensure that common research and innovation needs are well understood and to ensure an open and inclusive approach to the development of the research and innovation agenda.
-These include the consultations made in the context of the Draft proposal for a European Partnership under Horizon Europe Transforming Europe's Rail System endorsed and published by the European Commission on 23rd July.
+This SRIA is based on extensive consultation, starting with all ERRAC stakeholders, to ensure that common research and innovation needs are well understood and to ensure an open and inclusive approach to the development of the research and innovation agenda.
+These include the consultations made in the context of the Draft Proposal for a European Partnership under 'Horizon Europe Transforming Europe's Rail System' endorsed and published by the European Commission on 23rd July.
 Consultations during the preparation of the SRIA have helped develop the Partnership's concrete objectives and targets, associating them with KPIs and matching resources.
-This drives its impact-orientation and customer focus to promote the market uptake of the R&D&I outputs.
+This drives its impact-orientation and customer focus to promote the market uptake of the R&I outputs.